iSECPartners/Android-SSL-TrustKiller/README.md

 Notes
 -------
-* Use on test device only as it bypass cert validation across all apps on the device
+* Use on test device only as it bypasses cert validation for any app doing certificate pinning on the device

 License
 -------